rodrigoi/game-of-life-backbonejs/README.md

 Using that model, you can request a cell by it's index or by it's location on the grid.

 Width and Height of the grid are really important for those calculations ;)

+It is also responsible for creating a string representation of it's contennts, and to update the grid from saved data.
+It's not a one to one representation of the date. **Only** the living cells and some metadata is saved.
+That reduced the size of the grid payload from 66kb to 500bytes for the representation of Gosper's Glider Gun.

 ###### The Storage Item Model